Build Your First Process Landscape in Crismo (L0 to L2)

 A process landscape is not a one-time deliverable.
 It grows as you model more processes and evolves as the organization changes.
 In Crismo, the landscape updates as you add diagrams, so the overview always reflects the current state of documentation.

-Schedule quarterly reviews with process owners.
+Schedule reviews with process owners every quarter.
 Walk through the L1 groups and ask: is this still accurate?
 Which processes have changed?
 Which gaps should we fill next?

 For the methodology behind process landscapes (leveling conventions, naming standards, when to add L3/L4), read the Process Landscape Guide on ProcessCamp.